Navigating System Transition in a Volatile Century

 - Money, Debt, and Finance: Major Obstacles to Navigating the Transition.
 Massive investment in renewables and other sectors fueling the transition is central to addressing our climate and ecological crises and the accelerating precariousness of livelihoods.
 But how to finance those investments is a real conundrum.

 The communications revolution, coupled with deregulation of the financial sector, has given rise to a worldwide casino of speculative finance ten times the value of global gross domestic product (GDP) and almost completely dissociated from the real economy or the transition challenges we face.
 Adding to this conundrum is the fact that governments have given over their sovereignty to create debt free money.
-Private banks issue 95 to 97 percent of created every time a bank issues a loan.
+Private banks issue 95 to 97 percent of the money supply.
+Governments issue only coins and notes.
+Money is digital, created every time a bank issues a loan.
 And we the borrowers, private and public, pay the bank compound interest for the privilege, at huge cost.
 German researchers have estimated that 35 percent of the costs of goods and services are the embedded cost of compound interest working its way across the multitude of supply chains in the economy.5 Moreover, they estimated $600 million per day in interest payments flows from the bottom 80 percent of the population (wealthwise) to the top 10 percent.

 Put all this together with stagnant wages, cost of living increases, tax revenue decreases, soaring debt, elites hiding out in tax havens, and intensifying austerity measures and the circle becomes vicious.
 Economic demand declines, business risk increases, and access to credit shrinks.
 Even so, the systemic, debt-driven compulsion to grow regardless of the limits of natural systems remains, propelling us down a MAD (mutually assured destruction) path.